erazor83/sdispd/README.md

 install
 -------------------------
-You'll need python pylibsdisp and yaml.
+You'll need python libsdisp with python-support and yaml.

 license
 -------------------------